howerj/libforth/libforth.md

 Defined words are ones which have been created with the ':' word, some words get defined before the user has a chance to define their own to make their life easier.

+* 'state'       ( bool -- )

+Change the interpreter state, turning the mode from 'compile' to 'immediate'.

+* ';'           ( -- )
+* 'hex'         ( bool -- )

+Change the state of the output of number printing, 0 for decimal which is the default, anything else and it prints hexadecimal.

+* 'pwd'         ( -- pointer )
+* 'h'           ( -- pointer )

+Push a pointer to the dictionary pointer register.

+* 'r'           ( -- pointer )

+Push a pointer to the register pointer register.

+* 'here'        ( -- dictionary-pointer )

+Push the current dictionary pointer (equivalent to "h @").

+* '\['          ( -- )

+Immediately switch into command mode.

+* ':noname'     ( -- execution-token )
+* 'if'          ( bool -- )
+* 'else'        ( -- )
+* 'then'        ( -- )
+* 'begin'       ( -- )
+* 'until'       ( bool -- )
+* '0='          ( x -- bool )
+* "')'"         ( -- char )

+Push the number representing the ')' character onto the stack.

+* 1+            ( x -- x )
+* tab           ( -- )

+Print a tab.

+* cr            ( -- )

+Prints a newline.

+* '.('          ( -- )

+Print out the characters in the input stream, until a ')' is encountered.

+        .( Hello, World)

+Will print:

+        Hello, World

+* '2dup'        ( x y -- x y x y )

+Duplicate two items on the stack.

+* 'line'        ( address -- address )

+Given an address print out the address and the contents of the four consecutive addresses and push the original address plus four.
+This is a helper word for 'list'.

+* 'list'        ( address-1 address-2 -- )

+Given two memory address, address-2 being the larger address, print out the contents of memory between those two addresses.

+* 'allot'       ( amount -- )

+Allocate a number of cells in the dictionary.

+* 'words'       ( -- )

+Print out a list of all the words in the dictionary that are reachable.

+* '::'          ( -- )

+Unlike ':' this is a compiling word, but performs the same function.

+* 'create'      ( -- address )

 ## Glossary of FORTH terminology